 - Assemble spring rolls.
 Soak rice paper in warm water according to package directions, until soft.
-Layer in order, one leaf boston or butter lettuce, 2 basil leaves, 1 split green onion, portion of dressed noodles, 2 red bell pepper strips and 2 cucumber strips.
+Layer in order, one leaf Bibb, Butter or Boston lettuce, 2 basil leaves, 1 split green onion, portion of dressed noodles, 2 red bell pepper strips and 2 cucumber strips.
 Top with a few chives so they stick out the ends.
 Place the halved shrimp, sliced side up, at the end of the roll.
 Squeeze a little lime juice on top of vegetables and herbs and sprinkle with cashews (if desired).
 Roll so shrimp are facing up on top of roll.
 Again, see video linked above recipe to see how to do this; as it's confusing in text!
 Repeat all of the above with the rest of the spring roll wrappers and fillings.

 - Serve with extra cashew dressing to dip.

 I wish this was a ‘finally’, but it’s not.
 I’m already two days late and it seems to be a pattern the past few months.
 I almost wish I made just one nut butter and one dish, yet I am currently tempted to use the remaining pistachio butter to make pistachio cookies before I post this.
 OK, maybe I’ll add them later if I do ( I didn’t).

 So, my next nutty endeavor was Spicy Peanut Noodles in Cucumber Cups a la Martha Stewart.
 It’s not called spicylicious on her site; just my new take due to 8 years of being stalked, harassed and stolen from.
 ANYWAY, I used cashew nuts instead of peanuts, and the dressing was lick the bowl clean – spicy, rich and delightful, which I could not stop digging into before I even dressed the noodles!